k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/07_broadway_flow_add_condition_execise.md

 A Broadway flow can be split into different execution paths based on conditions so that more than one Stage can be executed in each fork in the path.

-In this exercise you will add the following condition to your flow that does the following:
+In this exercise you will add a condition to your flow that does the following:

 - Check if the number of selected customers >= 3: